ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 - A Droplet (`ic-droplet`): particles occupying a circular region.

-After selecting the desired initial condition, the user has to specify its parameters (number and position of the particles) in the homonymous to the initial condition `.txt` file.
+After selecting the desired IC, the user has to specify its parameters (number and position of the particles) in the homonymous to the IC `.txt` file.
 The domain is rectangular and two-dimensional with corners which have coordinates that can be specified in `domain.txt`.
 Finally, the constant parameters of the problem which characterize the fluid and the solver set-up can be specified in `constants.txt`.

 - `case.txt`
   - initial condition (`init_condition`)